Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "...Hrrm."
 Yan set his tail aside again. "...Maybe I should go see, then."

 "..."
 Julian had no immediate response but to look at Yan in wonder.
-"Do...do you *understand* what you are trying to set in motion, here?
+"Do... do you *understand* what you are trying to set in motion, here?
 You are, on a well-meaning whim, *giving away one of your people’s planets* and then for an encore, asking us to mount a surprise expedition, too!"

 "Expedition first," Yan said, breezily.
 "You’re right.
 Shouldn’t give it away without looking at it first."